 Instructions

-- Cook over medium heat until sugar is completely dissolved.
+- Cook over medium-low heat until sugar is completely dissolved.

 - While the sugar is dissolving, cut top and skin off the pineapple, then cut it in half.

-- Cut ½ of the pineapple into 1-inch chunks, including the core.
+- Cut 1/2 of the pineapple into 1-inch chunks, including the core.
+You should have about 500g of pineapple, or 3 1/2 cups.

-- Add in the pineapple chunks to the sugar-water mix, which should be bubbling by now, and cook over medium heat at a simmer for 20 - 30 minutes.
+- Add in the pineapple chunks to the sugar-water mix, which should be at a low simmer by now, and cook over medium heat at a simmer for 20 – 30 minutes.
 Some water will evaporate, this is okay!

 - Remove from heat and allow to cool for 15-20 minutes.